IHE/QRPH.CCG/input/pagecontent/CCG_v3_launch.md

-After processing the Apply Guidelines transaction response, the **Resulting Data** from this CARD **SHALL** be an Immunization resource based on the CPGImmunization[^24] profile.
+After processing the Apply Guidelines transaction response, the **Resulting Data** from this CARD **SHALL** be an Immunization resource based on the CPGImmunization[^24] profile with either status=completed or status=not-done (with statusReason).

 A new IPS document **SHALL NOT** be regenerated before each invocation of the Apply Guidelines transaction, but Immunization resources created